 As part of our commitment to developing the essential skills required as part of the BA (Hons) Architecture programme, we have continued to develop the two-week, assessed work placement scheme at Level Five.
 The placement is part of the PRAXIS (Management Practice and Law) module and takes place towards the end of the academic year.

 Over the past three years we have had more than 100 practices taking part in the scheme, providing great diversity in terms of scale, philosophy, sectors and location.
-This has Included placements being secured with many nationally and internationally-renowned practices such as Hopkins, Make, Populus, Gensler, Glenn Howells Architects, Associated Architects and many others.
+This has Included placements being secured with many nationally and internationally-renowned practices such as Michael Hopkins and Partners, MAKE, Grimshaw Architects, Hawkins Brown, Populus, Gensler, Glenn Howells Architects, Associated Architects and many others.

 While on placement, practices are encouraged to provide you with a wide range of activities, including meetings, site visits and design reviews, as well as developing additional CAD and graphic skills.